Lake Clark NP, AK

 Lake Clark National Park

 Lake Clark National Park was established in 1980 and is located in southwestern Alaska.
 The park, southwest of Anchorage, has been described as the essence of Alaska.
 It is the junction of three mountain ranges: the Alaska Range from the North, the Aleutian Range from the South, and the park’s own rugged Chigmit Range, with two active volcanoes, a coast with rain forests on the east, a plateau with tundra on the west, and turquoise lakes.
-No roads lead to the park and it is only accessible by small aircraft.
+No roads lead to the park and it is only accessible by small aircraft or boat.
 The park is one of the least visited national parks, averaging just over 5000 visitors per year.
 We will be photographing areas only a few people see.

 Silver Salmon Creek Lodge (SSCL)